 “When it comes to real practice, you find that most of the equipment or accessories that you learned in class are not available in the ward” (Participant fdg 2)

-“Sometimes it is difficult because what you learn is from Western Countries and here in Malawi we do not have those resources, so we end up improvising, which is a challenge” (Participant fdg 1)
+“Sometimes it is difficult because what you learn is from Western Countries and here in Malawi we do not have the resources in the ward, so we end up improvising, which is a challenge” (Participant fdg 1)

 “In the ward, you can have students from three nursing training institutions.
-All of you would want to identify case studies for assessments.
+All of you would want to pick and care for patients as your case studies for assessments.
 We end up fighting over patients instead of assisting them” (Participant fdg 3)

 Failure to follow standards and guidelines

-Students narrated that during the first weeks of their clinical placement, they tried to do what they learnt in class but over time, they also joined the qualified nurses in not following guidelines to perform procedures.
+Students narrated that the first weeks of their clinical placement, they tried to do what they learnt in class but with the passage of time, they also joined the qualified nurses in not following guidelines to perform procedures.
 The students reported that huge workload was the reason behind qualified nurses’ use of ‘shortcuts’ during procedures in the clinical area.
 Cutting corners was difficult for students to integrate theory into practice in the clinical area.

-“…..when you are with qualified nurses….. maybe it is due to high workloads, they cut corners and you learn nothing.”
+“…..when you are with qualified nurses….. maybe its due to high workloads, they cut corners and you learn nothing.”
 (Participant fdg 1)

 “It becomes a problem to integrate what we learnt in class and what we meet in the ward.
 During classes, we learn the best way to conduct procedures, but when we go to the clinical areas, we sort of cut corners unless the clinical supervisor is around” (Participant fdg 1)